 One of the ways we're going to supposedly harness this Fourth Industrial Revolution is by the future of media entertainment and culture.

-For the strengthening of regional development, they think we're going to somehow achieve that through biodiversity.
+For the strengthening of regional development, they think we're going to somehow achieve this through biodiversity.

 It's not that I'm opposed to biodiversity.
-It's just I don't think it will help us strengthen regional development in any way, shape, or form.
+It's that I don't think it will help us strengthen regional development in any way, shape, or form.